 - Transfer the meat mixture to the slow cooker.
 Stir in the stock, beans, tomatoes, salt and pepper.
 Cover and cook on low for 6 to 8 hours or high for 3 to 4 hours.
 Cook the pasta according to package directions near the end of the slow cooker cooking time, and drain in a colander.

 - If using low, turn to high.
 Stir in the cooked pasta and 85g of the cheese.
 Cover and cook for 30 minutes more or until heated through.
-Serve and garnish with the remaining cheese and coriander, and tortilla chips (optional).
+Serve and garnish with the remaining cheese and chopped coriander, and some tortilla chips on the side, if you like.

 Notes